aditya2gupta/Python/README.md

 # Python
-Python projects with Coursera and CodeAcademy
+Python projects with Coursera and Citi Data Acedemy